Parmeggiani-Lab/elfin-ui/resources/images/tutorial/README.md

 <b>Note: </b> double modules are deliberately disabled, because they do not serve a purpose in elfin-ui's design paradigm.

-<b>Optional: color setting.</b> Now that the Add Module operator is activated, you can move your cursor away and set the color for the new module before loading the actual model by using the Operator Properties panel at the bottom-left corner.
+<b>Optional: color setting.</b> Now that `Add Module` is activated, you can move your cursor away and set the color for the new module before loading the actual model by using the Operator Properties panel at the bottom-left corner.
 You don't have to do this because elfin-ui sets a new color randomly for each new module.
 You <em>can</em> still change the color after loading the model, but if you do that through the Operator Properties panel it will cause lag as Blender removes the model it had loaded and re-loads a new one with a different color.
 If you've already loaded the model and want to change the color, go into the lower half of the right-hand-side panel, find the `Material` tab (with a copper-colored ball icon) and you can change it there without causing lag.

 <b>Optional: re-select prototype.</b> The Operator Properties panel also lets you "redo" - that is to choose again the module prototype to add (this is the same as viewport's prototype list).